cubewebsites/c5-testimonials/README.md

 ### Markup and Themes

 The package itself does not contain any styling, this is entirely upto you.
-However, markup used is compatible with Twitter Bootstrap so if you're using that then you'll get some nice styling to get you started.
+However, the markup used is compatible with Twitter Bootstrap so if you have that then you'll get some nice styling to get you started.

 ## Changelog

 *2013-02-27*
 Caching now disabled so that "Random" display works correctly
 Added `Testimonial Date` field
 Can _Save and Add Another_ testimonial